-There is no express limit on the rate of interest on consumer credit, loans or other kinds of receivables except where the credit, loan or other kinds of receivable has been extended by a "moneylender" as defined under Section 2 of the Moneylenders Act (Cap.
-188, 2010 Revised Edition).
+There is no express limit on the rate of interest on consumer credit, loans or other kinds of receivables except where the credit, loan or other kinds of receivable has been extended by a "moneylender" as defined under Section 2 of the Moneylenders Act 2008 (the "Moneylenders Act").
 However, the following guiding principles are generally considered when determining whether the interest rate imposed should be enforced:

-- the interest rate imposed represents a genuine pre-estimate of loss and not an in terrorem penalty; - (b) the terms of the contract involving a person dealing as a consumer are reasonable within the meaning of the Unfair Contract Terms Act (Cap.
-396, 1994 Revised Edition); - (c) the interest rate is imposed as part of a bona fide contract and not a sham transaction in order to circumvent any statutory or other licensing requirements applicable for moneylending; and - (d) the interest rate imposed does not lead to the transaction being an extortionate credit transaction within the meaning of Section 103 of the Bankruptcy Act (Cap.
-20, 2009 Revised Edition) which may be voided by the court if it was entered into within three years before the commencement of the bankruptcy of the consumer.
+- (a) the interest rate imposed represents a genuine pre-estimate of loss and not an in terrorem penalty; - (b) the terms of the contract involving a person dealing as a consumer are reasonable within the meaning of the Unfair Contract Terms Act 1977; - (c) the interest rate is imposed as part of a bona fide contract and not a sham transaction in order to circumvent any statutory or other licensing requirements applicable for moneylending; and - (d) the interest rate imposed does not lead to the transaction being an extortionate credit transaction within the meaning of Section 366 of the Insolvency, Restructuring and Dissolution Act 2018, which may be voided by the court if it was entered into within three years before the commencement of the bankruptcy of the consumer.